-How to Write a Standout College Essay: For Computer Science and Engineering Applicants
+How to Write a Standout College Essay for Engineering Applications

-The goal of a personal statement is to share more with colleges about yourself than they can otherwise learn from your other application components.
+The goal of a personal statement (the “college essay”), is to share more with colleges about yourself than they can otherwise learn from your other application components.
 A strong personal statement shows who you are as a person and what makes you unique and different from other students with similar grades, courses, standardized test scores, and activities.
 A powerful personal statement humanizes you, makes an emotional connection to the reader, and persuades an admissions officer that you are the type of person they would like to have in their campus community.
 It differentiates and individualizes you.
+It may persuade an admissions officer that you are a Deep-Fit™ for their institution and boost your chances of acceptance.

 Students may write about any topic for their personal statement as long as it effectively shares important characteristics about them – sometimes, I call these characteristics “their adjectives.”

 As people, students have many ‘adjectives’ they can showcase; there are no right or wrong characteristics to highlight.
-That said, I’ve found that my students with excellent CS and engineering application outcomes have written personal statements that show creative thinking and problem-solving in novel and interesting ways.
-This makes sense since, at their core, CS and engineering are about creative problem-solving.
-If you have a story to share demonstrating creative problem-solving skills - and as an aspiring CS or engineering student, you likely have many - you might want to consider using it as the basis for your college essay.
+That said, I’ve found that my students with excellent engineering application outcomes have written personal statements that show creative thinking and problem-solving in novel and interesting ways.
+This makes sense since, at its core, engineering is about creative problem-solving.
+If you have a story to share demonstrating creative problem-solving skills - and as an aspiring engineering student, you likely have many - you might want to consider using it as the basis for your college essay.
+If you are considering applying to college to study computer science, see my guidance for writing a standout CS essay.

-Here is one of those case studies: A personal statement of one of my students applying to schools as a CS major.
-He now studies CS at Olin College of Engineering.
+Here is the college essay of one of my students who applied to engineering schools.
+He now studies at Olin College of Engineering.

 I can fix anything wrong with a Whole Foods self-checkout machine.
 I know how every part works and how they function together as a mediocre system.
 Sometimes the problem is people jamming their credit card into the cash slot; sometimes, it's the change dispenser malfunctioning and not giving proper change.
 It's not technically my job to fix these things, but the machines break so frequently that we can't call someone whenever one of them does.
 When the self-checkout machines were installed, I made it my mission to figure out how they worked, which led to me becoming the de facto handyman of the front end of the store.
 There is something so satisfying about entering my own world where the machine is the only thing that matters.
 It’s the reason I found myself drawn to this role.
 There is no better feeling than when something needs to be fixed, and I can fix it.
 Machines are simple that way, as everything inside of them is designed for a purpose and works the same way every time.
 People, on the other hand, are not that simple.
 It’s just as rewarding to help someone, but unlike machines, it's more complicated than tinkering around until something works.